Phylogenetics: APE Lab

 The variables cx and cy are arbitrary; you could use different names for these if you wanted.
 Let's see what values cx and cy hold:

-The top row in each case holds the node number in the tree, the bottom row holds the rescaled contrasts.
+The top row in each case holds the node name in the tree, the bottom row holds the rescaled contrasts.

 Label interior nodes with the contrasts